durinfab/Home-Assistant-Config/README.md

 I'm Fabian, a computer science student from Germany.
 I live in a shared apartment with my partner and a friend of ours.
 I'm using Home Assistant for about four years right now and Home Automation has become one of my biggest hobbies.
 During my journey I learned a lot about keeping the network tidy, getting an own point of view of logical shortcuts between devices and a good effort-benefit- and price-performance- assessment.

 Because I'm a student and home automation is a slightly expensive hobby.
 I started my journey in 2016 with almost only DIY sensors and actors, which are mainly driven by a [ESP32/8266](https://www.amazon.de/AZDelivery-ESP32-NodeMCU-gratis-eBook/dp/B07Z83MF5W/ref=asc_df_B07Z83MF5W/?tag=googshopde-21&linkCode=df0&hvadid=427788576373&hvpos=&hvnetw=g&hvrand=8639050305478239369&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1003859&hvtargid=pla-898234157885&psc=1&th=1&psc=1&tag=&ref=&adgrpid=99889209552&hvpone=&hvptwo=&hvadid=427788576373&hvpos=&hvnetw=g&hvrand=8639050305478239369&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1003859&hvtargid=pla-898234157885).
 Until now, much has changed.
 More WiFi-devices imply more complexity.
-More WiFi-devices need a stronger WiFi-Router or some devices need to switch to a alternative network technology.
+Also more WiFi-devices require a stronger WiFi-Router or some devices need to switch to a alternative network technology.
 After a while, I switched almost every sensor to a Zigbee device.
 And so on...

 This is my current, active configuration for everyday use.
 Feel free to inspire yourself and give feedback on my setup.
-I look forward to discussing with you :)
+I am looking forward to any feedback :)

 **TL;DR: I received many inspirations and help from all those smart home developers and enthusiasts and I want to give something back.
 So here is my Home Assistant Configuration.**